natev51/jettl/TO SORT/2 Notes.md

 Intermediate Actor Logging
 EACH Actor can have an event logger.

-File is created for EACH Actor in a central temp application directory, and a time stamp with a call chain / object hierarchy are logged with events etc. This way we can easily stream these values to disk as an internal actor logger.
+File is created for EACH Actor in a central temp application directory, and a time stamp with a call chain / object hierarchy are logged with events etc. This way we can easily write these values to disk as an internal actor logger.

 Wrapper
 For the Errors generated in the program..